Our Safer Recruitment Policy is published in full below but is also available to download as a pdf file: Shrewsbury School's Safer Recruitment Policy

 The process can take up to three months and staff cannot, under any circumstances, be employed until permission is given.

 Detailed advice on the above is available from the Human Resources Department.

-All new employees will be given an induction programme which will clearly identify the School polices and procedures, including the Child Protection Policy, the Code of Conduct and Part One of KCSIE, and make clear the expectations which will govern how staff carry out their roles and responsibilities.
+All new employees will be given an induction programme which will clearly identify the School polices and procedures, including the Child Protection Policy, the Code of Conduct, and KCSIE, and make clear the expectations which will govern how staff carry out their roles and responsibilities.

 Single Centralised Register of Members of Staff

 In addition to the various staff records kept in School and on individual personnel files, a single centralised record of recruitment and vetting checks is kept in accordance with the Education (Independent School Standards) Regulations 2014 requirements.
 This is kept up-to-date and retained by the Human Resources Office in Kingsland House.
 The Single Centralised Register will contain details of the following:-

 - All employees who are employed to work at the School;